Day Trip Ideas From 15 Major International Airports

 Los Angeles LAX

-Santa Monica Beach is just 20-30 minutes from the airport depending on traffic.
-Walk the famous pier, rent bikes along the boardwalk, or explore the Third Street Promenade.
-Venice Beach is equally accessible and offers iconic California culture with its muscle beach, street performers, and bohemian atmosphere.
+Santa Monica Beach is 20-30 minutes away.
+Walk the pier, rent bikes on the boardwalk, browse the Third Street Promenade shops.
+Venice Beach is equally close if you prefer the weirder, more bohemian vibe.

 London Heathrow